 'Jet streams' were first discovered during the Second World War.
 Pilots were regularly flying between United Kingdom and the United States of America and they noticed that it was quicker to fly to the UK, reporting tailwinds of over 100 miles per hour.
 These winds blew in narrow ribbons and were named 'jet streams'.
-If you want to see the current Jet Stream for this region, courtesy of Wunderground.com then look below:
+If you want to see the current Jet Stream for this region, then pop over to Wunderground.com for a large map, or a snapshot is below:

 Jet streams are narrow fast flowing "rivers" of air.
 They are formed by temperature differences in the upper atmosphere, between the cold polar air and the warm tropical air.
 This abrupt change in temperature causes a large pressure difference, which forces the air to move.
 In our latitude the jet stream is generally found at around 35,000 feet and is called the Polar Front Jet Stream.
 The polar jet stream, as its name implies, separates the cold polar air to the north and the warm sub-tropical air to the south.
 With the temperature contrast of these air masses greatest in the winter time, the jet stream is stronger at this time of the year, reaching 300 miles per hour (but have been measured at over 400 miles an hour in southwest Scotland).
 Jet streams are typically thousands of miles long, hundreds of miles wide and a few miles deep.